-If the customer or spouse lives Then the living arrangement is verified by Contact with the customer, the spouse, another household member or the customer's authorized or legal representative.
-Contact with a staff member of the HCBS setting or LTC medical facility to confirm actual admission and discharge dates.
+If the customer or spouse lives Then the living arrangement is verified by At home Contact with the customer, the spouse, another household member or the customer's authorized or legal representative.
+In any other setting Contact with a staff member of the HCBS setting or LTC medical facility to confirm actual admission and discharge dates.

 Program Legal Authorities

 ALTCS 42 CFR 435.1005

 ARS §36-2939

 AAC R9-28-406

-FTW- ALTCS ARS §36-2950
+FTW- ALTCS ARS §36-2950 AAC R9-28-1315

-AAC R9-28-1315